Boundaries are limits you set for yourself that determine what you will or won’t participate in.

 - Eating habits – are you satisfied with your current diet?
 If not seek professional help.

 Boundaries should be flexible but avoid making too many changes and too often because it may affect your daily routine.
 Most importantly, keep it consistent and turn it into a positive habit.
 Establish an efficient communication channel between you, your clients and your team members.
 Let them know your expectations and boundaries when working with you.
+Say no and no guilt!
+Some client may manipulate your guilt and make you say yes.
+So, say NO and mean it!

 Some examples of clients boundaries you may want to include in your New Client Welcome Pack are: